iampatrickbrinksma/SFS-Document-Builder-LWC-Components/README.md

 You can set the following parameters after dragging the component onto a Document Builder template:
 * Gallery Title - Title shown at the top of the image gallery.
 Leave empty to not show a title.
 * Show Parent Record Images - If the template is based on the Service Appointment object, this will show the images related to the parent record.
+* Show Latest Image Version - If a file has multiple versions (ContentVersion), only show the latest version.
+* Show Image Title - Shows the title of the image positioned above the image.
+* Show Image Description - Shows the description of the image positioned below the image.
 * Number Of Columns (1-12) - Number of columns used in the image gallery.
 * Grid Cell Alignment - Alignment of the individual cells of the grid.